Skip to content

 Handling Binary Downloads

-Special parameter value WriteResponseTo allows defining a path to the file where full binary version of the server response is saved.
+The special parameter WriteResponseTo allows defining a path to the file where the full binary version of the server response is saved.

-It should be a full path.
-It may contain environment variable reference (%WORKDIR%, %ROOT% etc).
+It should be a full path and may contain environment variable references (%WORKDIR%, %ROOT%, etc.).

 WriteResponseTo